 How much is the planetarium?

 Planetarium visits are the one aspect of schools engagement for which we charge.
-They cost £75 per showing (with a buy one, get one half price deal) and we can fit up to 31 people (including accompanying adults) in the planetarium at one time.
+The cost is from £37 for a showing and we can fit up to 31 people (including accompanying adults) in the planetarium at one time.
 You can find out more about the shows and prices here.

 How do I make a donation?